ShaoPengyang/ISG-CD/README.md

 We agree with reviewers that adding SCD would be better.
 During the rebuttal process, we will add it as a baseline.
 The dimension of SCD's embeddings is the same as PMF, KaNCD, KSCD, ASG-CD ... （these models utilize latent embdeddings to represent students and exercises).
 In detail, the dimension is 128 on ASSIST, 64 on Junyi dataset, 64 on MOOC-Radar dataset.

-#### Hyper-parameter settings for baselines.
+## (5) Hyper-parameter settings
 During the rebuttal, we have conducted five-fold cross validation.
+We search the best learning rate in the range of {0.0001,0.0005, 0.001, 0.005, 0.01} **for all models**.
 For fair comparisons, we set the same embedding dimension to PMF, KaNCD, KSCD, ASG-CD, SCD (128 on ASSIST, 64 on Junyi dataset, 64 on MOOC-Radar dataset).
-We set the batch size to 8192 for all models on all datasets.
+We set the batch size to 8192 **for all models**.
-We adopt Xavier to init trainable parameters for all models.
+We adopt Xavier to init trainable parameters **for all models**.

-We a_range in IRT to 1.
+We set a_range of IRT and MIRT to 1.
 We find that MIRT would achieve better results when the number of embedding dimension is smaller, therefore, the dimension for MIRT is searched in the range of {4,8,16,32} on three datasets.
-The hidden dimension of Poslinear layers are 256,128 respectively for neural network based CD models, i.e., NCDM, KaNCD, ASG-CD.
+The hidden dimension of Poslinear layers are 256,128 respectively for neural network based CD models, e.g., NCDM, KaNCD, ASG-CD.
+Both our proposed ASG-CD and KaNCD adopt GMF as the basic matrix factorization technique.

 <!--Finally, some codes are borrowed from [source1](https://github.com/HFUT-LEC/EduStudio/blob/68611db64e42bebf33be66fa0126de0269b07f74/edustudio/model/CD), and [source2](https://github.com/dmlc/dgl/blob/master/examples/pytorch/han/model_hetero.py] (https://github.com/bigdata-ustc/EduCDM). -->